-

 Study Focus: Impact of Kinesthetic Strategies on Elementary Students Learning Multiplication

-Next, they participated in the 90-minute intervention.
+Next, they participated in 90 minutes of intervention over 2 days – 30 minutes in the morning on day 1, 30 minutes in the afternoon on day 1, and 30 minutes in the morning on day 2.
 During the invention, students practiced multiplication by 3s by jumping on the Skip Counting by 3s Mat.
 They used the mat as a tool to solve problems.

 Instructors noticed students were more focused and had fewer behavioral issues while using kinesthetic strategies.
 In fact, one student was on school suspension because she was so disruptive in class.
 But during the program, she worked consistently on solving the math problems.